-Where children continue to display detrimental behaviour, despite being reminded or where significant harm has been caused, staff may use a response to reduce any further harm or disruption (Protective Consequences) and to teach the children how to behave appropriately resulting in helpful feelings and positive experiences (Educational Consequences).
+Where children continue to display anti-social behaviour, despite being reminded or where significant harm has been caused, staff may use a response to reduce any further harm or disruption (Protective Consequences) and to teach the children how to behave pro-socially (Educational Consequences).
 An educational consequence must always be given following a protective consequence to ensure that children are given the opportunity to learn from their mistakes.
 Longer term protective consequences may be needed if it is likely that the same harmful behaviour will be repeated.
-For example, a child may be asked to have their playtimes inside for a period of time whilst they work on making valued behaviour choices.
+For example, a child may be asked to have their playtimes inside for a period of time whilst they work on making pro-social behaviour choices.